 Esports Worlds Race Details

-Racers will be taking on the Knickerbocker route, “a challenging parcours worthy of a UCI World Championship event.”
+Racers will be riding on the custom “2022 Cycling Esports World Championship Route” which is 2.5 laps of the Knickerbocker route, “a challenging parcours worthy of a UCI World Championship event.”
 This route features the rolling roads of NYC’s Central Park, as well as the futuristic glass road KOM.

 The rolling roads and steep KOM gradients will make for a selective race.
 Both Men’s and Women’s Elite fields will tackle two full circuits of the 22.5km route before finishing at the top of the New York KOM, a 1.4km climb with an average gradient of 6.1% and ramps of up to 17%.